Optimal error analysis of an interior penalty virtual element method for fourth-order singular perturbation problems: Numerical examples

 Let $ u $ be the exact solution of \eqref{strongform}, and $ u_h $ the discrete solution obtained from the underlying VEM \eqref{IPVEM1}.
 Since the VEM solution is not explicitly available within the polygonal elements, we will assess the errors by comparing the exact solution $ u $ with the elliptic projections.
 In this manner, the discrete error, measured in terms of the discrete energy norm, is quantified by

-To evaluate the accuracy of the proposed method, we analyze a series of meshes based on a Centroidal Voronoi Tessellation of the unit square, with polygonal counts of 32, 64, 128, 256, and 512.
+To evaluate the accuracy of the proposed method, we analyze a series of meshes based on a Centroidal Voronoi Tessellation of the unit square, with polygonal counts of $N$= 32, 64, 128, 256, and 512.
 These meshes are generated using the MATLAB toolbox PolyMesher \cite{Talischi-Paulino-Pereira-2012}.
-The convergence orders of the errors with respect to the mesh size $ h $ are presented in Table \ref{tab:ex1}.
-It is clear that for small $ \varepsilon $, a quadratic convergence rate is observed, which is consistent with the theoretical prediction in Theorem \ref{thm:unif}.
+The convergence orders of the errors with respect to the mesh size $h$ for $k=2$ and { $k=3$} are presented in {Table \ref{tab:ex1} and Table \ref{tab:ex1_1}}, respectively. { It is evident that the VEM guarantees at least $k$-th order convergence for all $\varepsilon \in (0,1]$.
+As $\varepsilon$ approaches zero, a $(k+1)$-th order convergence rate is observed, which agrees with the theoretical prediction in Theorem \ref{thm:unif}.
+Furthermore, the error behavior remains stable in this regime.}